ChristopherDuggan/WoD/rules.md

 have to reduce their die pool for that second action by one for every yard moved.

-- **Stamina** A character can move at full speed for roughly 10 turns for every point of stamina they possess.
+- **Stammina** A character can move at full speed for roughly 10 turns for every point of stamina they possess.

 - **Stamina and Adverse Conditions** High intensity movement (jumping, swimming, sprinting) can cut the normal amount of time they can sustain a movement by half.
-It can be further cut due to extreme circumstances (swimming through heavy waves, dodging gunfire, outrunning a bear).
+It can be further cut due to extreme circumstances (swiming through heavy waves, dodging gunfire, outrunning a bear).
 To push beyond limits, the character may roll Stamina or Willpower (whichever is greater).
 A botch on this roll and the character trips, their body gives out, or some other